dimitrismistriotis/dimitrismistriotis.github.io/_posts/2018-05-24-red_flags_in_interviews.md

 so that you will become their Rick: just get all their current and future projects, work 48 hours per day and let everyone depend on you.

-Some articles popped up recently on the Internet taking two sides of this argument.
-Both are a good and recommended read:

 ## Sink or Swim

 This refers to when you finish the interview and then they drop you in the